The Ross School of Business building

 Students in the Ross MAcc program will primarily fund their degree through loans and personal savings.

 The Ross School of Business extends scholarships to Master of Accounting students with outstanding academic and leadership merit and financial need.
 Interested students must complete the scholarship section of their graduate application.
-Please note, scholarship responses have no bearing on admissions decisions.
-Award amounts vary by available funding and the number of applicants but typically range from $5,000-$15,000 per year.
+Please note that scholarship responses have no bearing on admissions decisions.
+Award amounts vary by available funding and the number of applicants but typically range from $5,000 to $20,000 per year.

-The Michigan Ross Office of Financial Aid will work with admitted students in identifying loan options to fit their needs.
+The Michigan Ross Office of Financial Aid will help admitted students identify loan options that meet their needs.

 Learn more about Michigan Ross programs, updates, and events.